jasonmadigan/issue-sync/README.md

 `jira-project` is the key (not the name) of the project in JIRA to which the issues will be synchronized.

+`jira-issue-type` is issueType that will be used for synchronized JIRA issues.

 `since` is the cutoff date issue-sync will use when searching for issues to synchronize.
 If an issue was last updated before this time, it will